Tag: structured finance

 The Blind Spot of Off‑Balance‑Sheet Debt

-First Brands’ bankruptcy exposed how financial opacity masquerades as prudence.
-Through factoring and supply-chain finance, it raised billions that appeared as payables, not debt.
-Rating agencies, leaning on presented statements, failed to penetrate the off-balance-sheet fog.
-When liquidity tightened, the façade of solvency dissolved overnight.
+First Brands’ bankruptcy revealed how financial opacity masquerades as prudence.
+Through factoring and supply‑chain finance, it raised billions that appeared as payables rather than debt.

 The Incentives Trap

-The issuer-pays model still governs the architecture of credit ratings.
-The seller of risk pays the storyteller who translates it into safety.
-Agencies compete for business by relaxing rigor; structured-finance firms shop for the friendliest gatekeeper.
+The issuer‑pays model still governs credit ratings.
+Sellers of risk pay the agencies that translate it into safety.
+As a result, agencies compete for business by relaxing standards, while structured‑finance firms shop for the friendliest gatekeeper.

 Systemic Threat: From Prop Failure to Trust Failure